sap-tutorials/Tutorials/tutorials/odata-dd-4-metadata/odata-dd-4-metadata.md

 </edmx:Edmx>
 ```

 The `Main` namespace is used to prefix the "variable building blocks" of the schema when referencing them.
+So:

-So the `EntitySet` "Products" refers to `Main.Products` as the type of the entity contained.
-Within the corresponding `EntityType` definition we see that the `NavigationProperty` "Category" is of type `Main.Categories`.
-Following that to the "Categories" `EntityType` we see that there's another `NavigationProperty` "Products" that leads back to the `Main.Products` type, this time in a `Collection( ... )` expression, denoting a zero-or-more relationship.
+- the `EntitySet` "Products" refers to `Main.Products` as the type of the entity contained
+- within the corresponding `EntityType` definition we see that the `NavigationProperty` "Category" is of type `Main.Categories`

+Following that to the "Categories" `EntityType` we see that:

+- there's another `NavigationProperty` "Products" that leads back to the `Main.Products` type, this time in a `Collection( ... )` expression, denoting a zero-or-more relationship

+Finally:

+- annotations have targets, which are expressed as containees (such as the "Products" `EntitySet`) of the `Main.EntityContainer` element